benoit-pereira-da-silva/textual/examples/reverse_words/README.md

 3. **`IOReaderProcessor`** – streams text from an `io.Reader` into the pipeline.

-   - By default, it uses `bufio.ScanLines`, so each `Result` is one line from `les_fleurs_du_mal.txt`.
+   - By default, it uses `bufio.ScanLines`, so each `textual.String` is one line from `les_fleurs_du_mal.txt`.
    - When the `--word-by-word` flag is set, the example switches to `textual.ScanExpression`, a custom split function that yields *expressions*